Just Ask Them!

 Ultimately, the decision is Michael’s, but I help him by acting as a sounding board during our daily walks.
 We like to achieve a balance, so that for every champion we welcome, we try to take in a horse who needs a home.
 Michael always listens to me and rarely accepts a horse without my approval.

 The horses you see alone are stallions who tend to be aggressive especially with other stallions.
-Some stallions will accept a companion animal, the way Alphabet Soup made friends with Gorgeous George, a miniature donkey.
+Some stallions will accept a companion animal, the way Alphabet Soup and Ide made friends with Gorgeous George, a miniature donkey.

 Silver Charm is a perfect gentleman, kind, friendly, and dignified without being aloof.
 He is everything his admirers say he is, and more.
 In contrast with some other champions who live and have lived at Old Friends – I will mention no names – he is gentle and even-tempered.
 And he has a great sense of humor.
 He always laughs at my jokes.